richielokay/richielokay.com/README.md

 All *.hbs files in the ```partials/``` folder are made available to Handlebars and are accessible using ```{{> name }}```.

+#### app/scripts/helpers

+All *.js files in the ```scripts/helpers/``` folder are made available to Handlebars as helpers.
+The helper name matches the filename, and will be available to all pre-compiled templates.

 #### app/modules

 Modules are smaller components that may be included and re-used throughout the site.
 Examples include sub-sections, controls, forms and form fields.
 Modules may contain: